Lifailon/usup/README.md

     run: echo "This is test" > ./$FILE_NAME.$FILE_FORMAT
 ```

-`sup local echo` output the contents of the variables
+`usup local echo` output the contents of the variables

-`sup local file` create test file on the local machine
+`usup local file` create test file on the local machine

 ### Serial and once command